ULCompSoc/constitution/constitution.md

 #### 5.1.4

 An EGM must be convened at the request of fifteen (15) or more Full Members in writing to the Chairperson clearly stating the purpose for that meeting.
 The EGM will be held no later than fourteen (14) days of receipt of the written request.
 The Clubs and Societies Executive (CSE) must also be made aware of this request by a member of the Core Committee.
+The committee may also be called as a result of a committee vote.

 #### 5.1.5